rtd/chef-likewise/README.md

 =====

 Admin credentials with permission to join the domain are stored in an encrypted data bag.
 By default it will look for the "likewise_admin" item in the "passwords" data bag.
+Currently, registry settings are not idempotent due to challenges parsing the registry export format.